 Step 6 of Mud Painting: Style your Creation

+This post was all about mud painting!
 As always, thank you for following along with me on my creative journey.
 Be sure to tag me and use #meagannicholedotcom when sharing your own Mud Painting creations!
 Thanks for stopping by MeaganNichole.com

 DISCLAIMER: Links included in this description might be affiliate links.
 If you purchase a product or service with the links that I provide I may receive a small commission.
 There is no additional charge to you!
 Thank you for supporting, so I can continue to provide you with free content each week!